FAQ's Ecuador

 2. What time zone is used in Galapagos?

-Local time in Galapagos is GMT -6 (one hour less than Ecuador’s mainland).
-In our vessels we work with Ecuador’s mainland time.
+Local time in the Galapagos is GMT -6 (one hour less than Ecuador’s mainland).
+In our vessels, we work with Ecuador’s mainland time.

 3. What is the check-in procedure at Quito or Guayaquil’s airport?

-If you have a private transfer service included, the day before departure, a member of our Operations Department will get in touch, to reconfirm your pick-up time at your hotel or the meeting time at the AVIANCA counter with one of our staff members.
+If you have a private transfer service included the day before departure, a member of our Operations Department will contact you to reconfirm your pick-up time at your hotel or the meeting time at the AVIANCA counter with one of our staff members.

 Check-in time is 2 hours before departure.

 If you come by yourself or with a guide, the first thing you must do as soon as you arrive at the airport is go through the luggage control with SICGAL, located 49 ft (15 m) from the main gate, at the National Terminal of Domestic Departures.
-For environmental reasons, your luggage will be checked for animals, seeds, plants, fruits, vegetables and any other item forbidden to take into the Galapagos Islands.
+For environmental reasons, your luggage will be checked for animals, seeds, plants, fruits, vegetables, and any other items forbidden to be taken into the Galapagos Islands.

-After, go to the counter of AVIANCA, where there will be a Go Galapagos Ecuador representative with your boarding pass, air tickets, taxes and all your travel documents; this representative will also help you check your luggage with the airline.
+Afterward, go to the AVIANCA counter, where there will be a Go Galapagos Ecuador representative with your boarding pass, air tickets, taxes, and all your travel documents; this representative will also help you check your luggage with the airline.

 You will be given an identification tag for the cruise.
-Please wear it so you can be easily identified when you arrive at the airport in Galapagos.
+Please wear it so you can be easily identified when arriving at the Galapagos airport.

 Please do NOT get in line for the Galapagos Government Council-Transit Control Card; Go Galapagos Ecuador has your card already.